Hannah Alderete, M.A., MFTI

 What I Love about Being a Psychotherapist

-I love walking the path of self-discovery with another person and acting as a guide on their journey.
-I feel so at home in being with another person who is working out something in their life, whether it's positive or negative, and I love the process of peeling back the layers of truth with another person.
+I love walking the path of self-discovery with people.
+I feel so at home in being with someone who is working out an issue in their life and truly feel inspired by the individuals I work with.

-From my experience as a therapist, no one person has it all together and most people are struggling or conflicted about something (or lost of things) in their lives.
-And that's okay!
-There is no right or wrong way of being...we just are experiencing life as it happens.
-However, my experience has also shown me that people are incredibly resilient, insightful, and adaptable to life circumstances.
+From my experience as a therapist, no one person has it all together and most people have something they're struggling with.
+There is no right or wrong way of being, we just are experiencing life as it happens.

 Why Going to Therapy Does Not Mean You are Weak or Flawed

 Going to therapy does not mean you are weak or flawed.
 I cannot repeat that enough.
-Therapy is an experience between two people with the intention of bringing about greater awareness to the drives within us (thoughts, feelings, behaviors) and learn ways of being with our experiences rather than pushing them away.
+Therapy is merely an invitation to know yourself more fully.

 We all benefit from taking the time to talk with another person in a meaningful way.
-Therapy is simply another tool of taking care of yourself, bettering your relationships with others, and feeling more at home with who you are.
+Therapy is simply another tool of taking care of yourself, improving your relationships with others, and gaining a deeper understanding of who you are.

 Services I Provide